From Vision to action: Young entrepreneurs from Puebla build their future

 Over three impactful days, the graduating cohort showcased their ventures, connected with potential investors, and reflected on how far they’ve come — a powerful testament to individual resilience and collective progress.

 The celebration began with site visits to thriving businesses launched by graduates of the first cohort.
-Among them: a women-led craft brewery, a vibrant mosaic arts enterprise, and a handmade crystal workshop — all born from limited resources yet now providing stable livelihoods.
+Among them: a craft brewery, a vibrant mosaic arts enterprise, and a handmade crystal workshop — all born from limited resources yet now providing stable livelihoods.
 These successes stand as living proof of the programme’s lasting impact.

 Impact Hub CDMX_Emprende_2